Skip to Main Content

 Where can I find Bills?

 You can view bills on the UK Parliament website.
 Included are bills currently before Parliament and bills from recent previous Parliamentary sessions.
-You can access earlier bills on Proquest's UK Parliamentary Papers database.
+You can access earlier bills on Proquest's UK Parliamentary Papers database and via the Public Information Online database.

 Bills are titled and numbered sequentially within each Parliamentary session, with an indication of the House in which they originate.